cipher982/pepper-place/frontend/src/styles/REFACTORING.md

    - Updated styled.d.ts with proper TypeScript types for feedback colors
    - Applied theme feedback colors to ErrorState component

+10. ✅ **Theme Breakpoints Added**
+   - Added breakpoints configuration in the theme for responsive design
+   - Properly typed in styled.d.ts

+11. ✅ **Clean Up Unused Styles**
+   - App.css has been removed, all App styling moved to App.styles.ts
+   - GlobalStyles.ts is now handling global styling
+   - Transitioned to styled-components consistently across the application

 ## Remaining Tasks

 1. **Optimize Media Queries**
-   - Add responsive design adjustments using theme breakpoints
+   - Add responsive design adjustments using the theme breakpoints
    - Ensure mobile-friendly layout and controls

 2. **Handle Third-Party CSS**
    - Create styled wrappers for react-image-gallery components
+   - The styling for react-image-gallery has been partially handled in PhotoGallery.styles.ts with custom styling
-   - Reduce direct CSS imports where possible
+   - Still need to reduce direct CSS imports where possible (react-image-gallery/styles/css/image-gallery.css)

-3. **Clean Up Unused Styles**
-   - Remove App.css default styles that are no longer needed
-   - Verify no CSS conflicts with styled-components

 ## Implementation Notes